gokulkrh/amfoss-tasks/README.md

 9. Setup a Simple Personal Website

   I used the repository mentioned in the task and the followed the instructions to set up my website.

   link:

+10. CS50

+  I watched all the lectures till week 5 but didn't complete the problem sets.

 Additional Tasks

 11. A Pong game